Boyce Thompson Arboretum: Arboretum administration board of directors

-The Early Years – 1924–1965
+Early years: 1924–1965

 With the hiring of Dr. Franklin Crider and Frederick Gibson on April 1, 1924, from the University of Arizona, the Arboretum was on its way.
 With the passage of Arizona House Bill 121 on March 7, 1925, it became possible for the Arboretum to incorporate as Arizona's first non-profit research institution on October 5, 1927.
 Opening to the public in 1929, the future was indeed bright for the Arboretum.
 With the crash of 1929, subsequent depression, a drought, and the passing of the Colonel in 1930, the Arboretum began to struggle.
-Dr. Crider left as Managing Director in 1934 and was succeeded by Frederick Gibson.
+Dr. Crider left as managing director in 1934 and was succeeded by Frederick Gibson.
 The Picket Post House was sold in 1946 to help cut costs and raise revenues for the Arboretum.
 Frederick Gibson stayed as Director until his death in 1953.
-The Colonel's nephew, Joe E. Thompson Jr., became the Managing Director until the agreement with the University of Arizona in 1965.
+The Colonel's nephew, Joe E. Thompson Jr., became the managing director until the agreement with the University of Arizona in 1965.

-The Desert Biology Station and University of Arizona Years – 1965–1976
+Desert Biology Station and University of Arizona: 1965–1976

 A cooperative agreement was made with the University of Arizona in 1965, and Dr. E. Lendell Cockrum became the 4th Managing Director of the Arboretum.
 The intent was to reinvigorate the research program at the Arboretum and it was renamed the Desert Biology Station.
 In addition, Drs.
 Frank and Carol Crosswhite were added to the staff as Curators of Botany and Zoology.
 Dr. Cockrum left the Arboretum in 1968 and was replaced by Dr. Vernon Grant.
 Dr. Grant was succeeded in 1970 by Dr. Robert T. McKittrick who served as the 6th Director until 1984.
 Dr. McKittrick and Drs.
 Frank and Carol Crosswhite who retired in 2002 became the bridge between this and the next phase of the Arboretum's development.